List of Pennsylvania state historical markers in Northumberland County

 This is a list of the Pennsylvania state historical markers in Northumberland County.

 This is intended to be a complete list of the official state historical markers placed in Northumberland County, Pennsylvania by the Pennsylvania Historical and Museum Commission (PHMC).
-The locations of the historical markers, as well as the latitude and longitude coordinates as provided by the PHMC's database, are included below when available.
+The locations of the historical markers, as well as their latitude and longitude coordinates as provided by the PHMC's database, are included below when available.
 There are 33 historical markers located in Northumberland County.